NelleV/2022-data-challenge-starting-kit/README.md

 the goal of this data challenge is to resolve a use case in data analysis which is inspired from a real scientific project (and real data in a simplified form).
 You will be given features extracted from proteins.
-The task is to predict whether the protein has a certain functione.
+The task is to predict whether the protein has a certain function.
 You are free to use any approach and technique you want.

 The challenge provides three sets of data: